JetBrains/lets-plot/README.md

 To learn more see the **[Lets-Plot Skia Frontend](https://github.com/JetBrains/lets-plot-skia)** project at GitHub.

 ### JVM and Kotlin/JS
-Embed Lets-Plot charts in JVM (Swing, JavaFX) and Kotlin/JS applications. \ To learn more see the **[Lets-Plot Kotlin API](https://github.com/JetBrains/lets-plot-kotlin)** project at GitHub.
+Embed Lets-Plot charts in JVM (Swing, JavaFX) and Kotlin/JS applications. <br>
+To learn more see the **[Lets-Plot Kotlin API](https://github.com/JetBrains/lets-plot-kotlin)** project at GitHub.

 ## "Lets-Plot in SciView" plugin